rahgun04/VLSI_Lab_1/README.md

 >Before you even start this laboratory session, you must have signed the TSMC's **non-disclosure agreement (NDA)**, and have returned this to me.
 Remember that you MUST abide by the restrictions stipulated in the NDA.

 Although you could use the PCs provided by the Department in Room 507 for this lab, I recommend that you  bring your own laptop.
-There are many displays units in the room for your to plug in your laptop and use a larger screen for this lab.
+There are many displays units in the room for you to plug in your laptop and use a larger screen for this lab.
 You will be working in pairs.

 If you are using a Windows PC, you will need to have [MobaXterm]([https://mobaxterm.mobatek.net) installed.
 This provides a feature-rich terminal environment with built-in X server and ssh client.